-Whether you're set on an iPad or hunting for a great tablet from one of Apple's rivals, our experts have scrutinised what's on offer to bring you the best deals we've found this month.
+Looking for an iPad or a tablet from one of Apple's rivals?
+Our experts are tracking what's on offer to bring you this month's best deals.

 Like all tech products, tablets are constantly being updated and refreshed with new versions.
-That means there are plenty of deals to be found on last-generation models, as well as the occasional discount on the very latest tablets.
-We'll update this page monthly with the best deals, as found by our computing experts.
+That means there are plenty of deals to be found on last-generation models, as well as the occasional discount on the very latest models.
+We'll update this page monthly with the best deals we've found.

-We didn’t like: Expensive, Only supports older Apple pencil
+We didn’t like: expensive (for a compact tablet), only supports older Apple pencil

 This tablet has a 7.9-inch screen and an Apple A12 processor and the cheapest version comes with 64GB of storage.
 Think carefully whether this is enough for you as it can’t be upgraded later.

 Prices have fallen sharply this month on the Galaxy Tab S6 Lite and the 64GB version can be had for £265 currently.
 The operating system is smooth and it feels slick whether you use your finger or the stylus.

 This Android tablet has a facial recognition camera and a fingerprint scanner, so you can easily unlock your tablet and authorise payments without having to type in a Pin or password.

 We've picked out a selection of good offers on decent tablets, but if these aren't quite right for you there are ample opportunities to find yourself a great tablet deal.